vircon32/ConsoleSoftware/Games/Chip8Emulator/Readme.txt

     You can use any regular Chip-8 ROM file by converting it into a Vircon32 memory card that this emulator can load.
 For that, use the converter program called "chip8tovircon32".
+This program is available from the Vircon32 repository called "OtherPCTools".
-Once you have loaded the memory card with your Chip-8 ROM, you can start/reset the emulator and begin playing the game in Vircon32.
+    Once you have loaded the memory card with your Chip-8 ROM, you can start/reset the emulator and begin playing that game in Vircon32.

     Since Chip-8 uses a keyboard with 16 keys (0-9 and A-F) you will need to use the first 2 Vircon32 gamepads to map all 16 keys.